sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 }
 PrefixedEvent(anim, "AnimationStart", AnimationListener);
 ```

-<h4>The XMLHttpRequest(XHR) Object</h4>
-- XMLHttpRequest object (IE7+) Object can use 'ActiveXObject("Microsoft.XMLHTTP")' for IE6 IE5.
-- GET vs POST - GET is simpler and faster than POST and therefore used in AJAX enviroments.
-POST offers a more secure option.
-- .open(method,url,asyc,user,password) - Intializes the request. 'method' specifies the type of request("GET", "POST", "PUT" or "DELETE"), 'url' the URL(Location of file on server).
-Optional parameters 'asyc'(default: true) if the request should be handled asynchronously or not and user & password strings for authentication purposes.
-- .send(string) - Sends the request, the string value is only used in POST requests.
-- .onreadystatechange - Property that stores a function which is called each time the readyState property changes.
-- .readyState - Property for the status of the XMLHTTPRequest - 0:request not initialized,1:server connection,2:request received,3:processing request, 4:request complete.
-- .status - Property for that result of the XMLHttpRequest - 200: 'OK', 404: 'Page not found'
-- .responseText/.responseXML - Property to get the response from server.

 <h2>jQuery Specific Coding Tips</h2>
 - Anonymous Functions “$(document).ready(function() {“ & “$(function(){“ are exactly the same where code is executed after DOM is loaded